 The pattern is so common it has a name: pilot purgatory.
 And it's not limited to lagging organizations — some of the most technically sophisticated companies in the world struggle with it.

 Pilot purgatory is the organizational state where AI experiments are continuously launched but rarely graduate to production systems.
-Research from MIT Sloan Management Review found that while 85% of executives believe AI will offer a competitive advantage, only 20% have incorporated it into their processes at scale.
+Research on AI in business found that most executives believe AI will offer a competitive advantage, yet only a fraction have incorporated it into their processes at scale.
 The gap between belief and deployment is where organizations bleed budget and credibility.

 Why Pilots Get Stuck